Rosa Ferrer Obiols

-Biography
+Career

 Born in Andorra la Vella, she graduated in Law from the University of Barcelona.
-Began his career in 1979, working for the Court of Corts (Tribunal de Corts) of the Principality of Andorra as a justice officer.
+She began her career in 1979, working for the Court of Corts (Tribunal de Corts) of the Principality of Andorra as a justice officer.
 Later, she worked as Head of Service in the General Secretariat of the Government of Andorra.
 She also worked in the private sector, offering her lawyer services through two Andorran law firms.

 From 1983 she began his political career, participating in the Renovació Parroquial party team.
 Later, she became a member of Entesa i Progrés and, subsequently, a militant of New Democracy.
 In 2001 she became one of the founders of the Social Democratic Party of Andorra, of which she was Secretary of Organization and, later, Head of International Relations in front of the Socialist International and in front of the European Socialist Party.

 She was elected General Councilor (same as Member of the Parliament) on 1994 until 2001, being re-elected on 2005 until 2 December 2007, when she head the electoral list of the Social Democratic Party of Andorra for the communal elections, winning them and becoming Cònsol General of Andorra la Vella.
 She was re-elected as Mayoress in the 2011 local elections for Coalició d'Independents per Andorra la Vella (Cd'I).